EPIcx-lab/mpox-behavioral/README.md

 # Code for "Adaptive behavior in response to the 2022 mpox epidemic in the Paris region" by D. Maniscalco et al.

 ## Description
 This code serves to simulate infectious diseases, notably mpox, among men-who-have-sex-with-men (MSM) in the Paris region.
-The code simulates an agent-based process on the input temporal network
+The code simulates an agent-based process on the input temporal network.

 ## Getting Started